Frequently Asked Questions - FAQ about the Beautiful World of Marine Macro Algae.

 We have created a selection of marine macro algae which we know are often happily eaten by marine fishes.

-Well this is very hard to answer.
-As we will all have a different taste when it comes to the look and the beauty of marine macro algae.
+Well, this is very hard to answer.
+As we will all have a different taste when it comes to the look and the beauty of marine

 And it is quite funny, as they sometimes can't tell the difference between a coral or algae. ( surely no experts... just friends :) )

-There are some macroalgae which look really stunning in our reef tank, and we would choose them as our favorites when it comes to the beauty of them:
+There are some macroalgae which look really stunning in our reef tank, and we would choose them as our favourites when it comes to the beauty of them:

 As well they will need a sufficient amount of nitrate and phosphate in the marine water to thrive which often is not present to start with.

-We recommend for the Triton Method to use marine macro algae which are fast growing.
+We recommend for the Triton Method TM to use marine

 Have a look at the following category please: